lpthao0102/Power-BI-Practice-Project---Restaurant-Ratings/README.md

 - Smoking and drinking levels did not make much impact because the proportion of non smokers was the majority and social plus casual drinkers were more than 60%.
 - Maximum customers used public transportation methods.
 - Majority of customers belonged to the youth group, and they were single or not dependent.
 A significant portion consisted of students with a medium-sized budget.
-- Customers who tended to be easygoing in rating belong to the elderly group.
-They were married and dependent.
-They also had employment and a high budget scale.

 **RECOMMENDATION**
 -----------------------------------------------------------------------------------------------